 Paint Colors for the Ground

-- Corvus Black
+- Citadel Colour Corvus Black

-- Typhus Corrosion (technical)
+- Citadel Technical Typhus Corrosion

 This is a very easy step to paint.
 Simply just paint any parts of the terrain bases that are earth Corvus Black.
 I like this color because it’s just a bit lighter than normal black.
-It has a greyish sheen that almost gives a coal or graphite-like appearance.
+It has a grey-ish sheen that almost gives a coal or graphite-like appearance.

 Use the technical paint, typhus corrosion over parts of the Corvus Black to give a dirt or muddy texture.